agnivomallick/image-hider/README.md

 - Editing the file adhering to the [MIT License](https://github.com/agnivomallick/image-hider/blob/main/LICENSE)
 - Just open the file and run it
 - Make sure no errors.
 If there is a package error, for example `base64` then you can do `pip install pybase64`
+- You can download the zip file of UPX and extract it to some dir.
+- If you don't want then remove the --upx-dir option from the pyinstaller command.
 - Then stop the app and install pyinstaller `pip install pyinstaller`
 - If you want a more GUI-based one then I suggest you use auto-py-to-exe.
 So, run `pip install auto-py-to-exe`
 - Now on using command-line pyinstaller use this command: